Tinamú Montañero

 The Highland Tinamou is known for its subtle and melodic vocalizations.
 Their vocal repertoire includes a variety of calls, whistles, and trills used for communication within the species.
 While their vocalizations are generally soft and understated, they play crucial roles in mate attraction, territory defense, and maintaining contact between individuals.

 Highland Tinamous may produce low-pitched whistles and soft calls during courtship and breeding seasons.
 These vocalizations are often used to signal their presence, attract mates, and establish territories.
-Additionally, Highland Tinamous may emit short trills or more elaborate series of notes to communicate with their mate or chicks.
+Highland Tinamous may emit short trills or more elaborate series of notes to communicate with their mate or chicks.

-Given their secretive nature, Highland Tinamous rely on vocalizations to maintain contact with their family members and communicate over distances in the dense forest undergrowth where they typically reside.
+Given their secretive nature, Highland Tinamous rely on vocalizations to maintain contact with their family members and communicate over distances in the dense forest undergrowth where they reside.